TjMott/TjMott.Writer/README.md

 #### Debian-based Linuxes (Debian, Ubuntu, Mint)

-1. Install the .NET 6 SDK and X11 dependency: `sudo apt-get install dotnet-sdk-6.0 libx11-dev`
+1. Install the .NET 8 SDK and X11 dependency: `sudo apt-get install dotnet-sdk-8.0 libx11-dev`
 2. Download the latest `.deb` file from [my releases page](https://github.com/TjMott/TjMott.Writer/releases).
-3. Install the deb file: `sudo dpkg -i tjm-writer_0.5.1-1_amd64.deb`
+3. Install the deb file: `sudo dpkg -i tjm-writer_1.0.0-1_amd64.deb`
 4. Now you can launch TJ Mott's Writer from your launcher, or by executing `/opt/TjMott.Writer/TjMott.Writer`
 5. On first run, it will need to download and install CEF.
 Let it do so, then re-launch the application and it'll be ready to use.

 #### Red Hat-based Linuxes (Red Hat, Fedora, CentOS, Rocky)

-1. Install the .NET 6 SDK and X11 dependency: `sudo dnf install dotnet-sdk-6.0 libX11-devel`
+1. Install the .NET 8 SDK and X11 dependency: `sudo dnf install dotnet-sdk-8.0 libX11-devel`
 2. Download the latest `.rpm` file from [my releases page](https://github.com/TjMott/TjMott.Writer/releases).
-3. Install the rpm: `sudo rpm -i tjm-writer-0.5.1-1.x86_64.rpm`
+3. Install the rpm: `sudo rpm -i tjm-writer-1.0.0-1.x86_64.rpm`
 4. Now you can launch TJ Mott's Writer from your launcher, or by executing `/opt/TjMott.Writer/TjMott.Writer`
 5. On first run, it will need to download and install CEF.
 Let it do so, then re-launch the application and it'll be ready to use.

 #### Portable Installation

 There are portable installations for both Windows and Linux available from my releases page.
 Download and extract the zip file for Windows and run `TjMott.Writer.exe`, or the tar.gz file on Linux and run `TjMott.Writer` from a terminal.
-You still need .NET 6 on all platforms, and the libx11 dependency on Linux.
+You still need .NET 8 on all platforms, and the libx11 dependency on Linux.
 Note that you don't get Start Menu/launcher entries or .wdb file associations with the portable installation.

-If you are installing to a USB drive, you need at least 1 GB of free space (Windows) or 3 GB free space (Linux) on first run or it may fail to download/extract CEF.
-If you really want to keep the application on a small-capacity USB drive, first install it to your main system drive, run it once, then copy the application to the USB drive after it's done installing CEF.
-Once CEF is installed into the application, it requires about 500 MB storage on Windows and about 1.5 GB on Linux.

 ## Upgrading

-If you are updating an existing installation, I recommend fully removing older versions before installing the new version.
-On Windows, you can uninstall through the Control Panel, and on Linux it'll be either `sudo dpkg -r tjm-writer` or `sudo rpm -e tjm-writer`.
-If you don't do this, you may run into issues with CEF.

 TJ Mott's Writer will automatically upgrade your .wdb files if the file format changes between versions.
 However, it's always recommended to back them up first just in case!
 If you have any issues upgrading .wdb's or notice a loss of data, please contact me with details so I can investigate.